 8. The Years (Les Années) — Annie Ernaux

-9. Sunday and Other Stories (Dimanche) — Irène Némirovsky
+9. Dimanche and Other Stories (Dimanche) — Irène Némirovsky

 If observations of social class are your thing then you should get your hands on this gem-like collection of short stories as soon as possible.
 Written between 1934 and 1942, Némirovsky beautifully captures tense mother-daughter dynamics, husband and wife power struggles, as well as the behaviour of the French bourgeoisie before.